Donny-Hikari/ask-terminal/README.md

 ### Run Client in Docker

 You may run the client in docker as well.
 This can help prevent unwanted command execution on your local machine, but at the cost of not having accces to your local environment and hinder the purpose of Ask-terminal - to help you find and execute commands in your environment.
-Therefore this method mainly for test purpose.
+Therefore this method is mainly for test purpose.

 ```shell
 $ make docker-run-client CLIENT_ENV=ASK_TERMINAL_USE_BLACKLIST=true